 Applied Pentatonics for Jazz Chords

-Ok before we start, here’s my little “treatise” on using pentatonics for jazz guitar improvisation.
+Ok before we start, here’s my little “treatise” on using pentatonics for jazz guitar improvisation over a certain type of jazz chord.
 A few words of caution:

 - These approaches are only my suggestions.
 They come from my very own practice and experience (in other words : “works for me…“) Feel free to experiment and make sure you listen for your favorite sounds.
 Never mind what the teacher said, do your own thing!
 Also: read books on the matter to give you other, fresh ideas.
 Suggestions: Jerry Bergonzi’s Volume 2 and Steve Khan’s Pentatonic Khancepts.

 - The scope of my approach is only on a “chord to chord” basis.
 The examples do not necessarily work on entire jazz guitar soloing on chord progressions.
 I simply aligned a SINGLE chord with a SINGLE pentatonic scale choice.
 Applying pentatonic scales to chord sequences could be the topic of another article.
 However, if you’d like to apply pentatonic scales to improvisation on chord progressions, consider the examples below as a buffet of scales in which you can pick and choose your favorite “flavours”! 🙂